codecentric/reedelk-runtime/README.md

 - **OpenAPI Support**: Reedelk supports Open API initiative.
 Open API definitions are automatically generated and published for all REST based integration flows.
 The Open API definition can be customized with user defined metadata including JSON/XML schemas for HTTP responses, path parameters, query parameters and headers.
+OpenAPI definitions can also be imported from the Reedelk IntelliJ plugin to generate blueprints of the REST flows defined in the API specification.

+- **Docker Support**: You can use pre-built Reedelk Docker images to easily deploy and run your integration modules in seconds.
+Docker images are available for each version of Reedelk Data Integration Platform.
+Check out this 5 minutes [video](https://youtu.be/zYFPCA1PDDQ) tutorial explaining how to develop and deploy a simple Microservice using a Reedelk Docker image.

 - **Reedelk IntelliJ Flow Designer**: The Reedelk IntelliJ flow designer plugin allows developers to quickly design, create and deploy integration flows from IntelliJ IDE with an easy to use visual flow designer.
 The IntelliJ plugin has been designed to significantly decrease the time needed to develop, test and validate changes in the flows by providing hot-swap capabilities and component aware suggestions.
 The plugin provides also a set of features to easily develop custom Reedelk components to be used inside integration flows.
-Get the Reedelk Flow Designer plugin now from the Jetbrains Marketplace.

 - **Custom Components Development**: Extendable architecture for adding functionality with custom developed data integration components.